-Default DNS vs. third-party DNS – When we have internet service, our internet service provider (ISP) has a default DNS which our network uses to connect to the web.
+- Default DNS vs. third-party DNS – When we have internet service, our internet service provider (ISP) has a default DNS which our network uses to connect to the web.
 ISPs can collect data on customers and their internet activity.
 The DNS servers offered by third party companies can be faster than those maintained by your local internet service provider.
 If that’s the case, using third-party DNS servers can mean a faster web browsing experience.

 - Free DNS vs. paid DNS – Beyond the obvious financial difference between a free and paid DNS, free options typically have fewer features.
 A paid DNS will have more advanced security and performance functionality, as well as better customer support and more customization options.
-Generally speaking, a free DNS will work for most purposes.

 Owned by Cisco, OpenDNS has two free options: Family Shield and Home.
 Family Shield is good for parents who want to make sure their kids can’t access inappropriate content.
 Home focuses on internet safety and performance.

 The OpenDNS is reliable, and it has more than 100 million users all around the globe.
 It is one of the fastest DNS for gaming.
 The primary function of it is parental control, and the other is better filtering options.
 The primary DNS is 22.214.171.124, and for secondary DNS, it is 126.96.36.199.
 It also provides IPv6.
 The primary DNS for IPv6 is 2620:119:35:35 and for the secondary DNS, it is 2620:119:53:53.

 Cloudflare DNS Server

 The “fastest DNS resolver on Earth,” Cloudflare’s free DNS service has:

 - Unmetered mitigation of DDoS

 Comodo Secure DNS’s cloud-based Secure Internet Gateway Gold package is free (up to 300,000 monthly DNS requests).
 This gets you: